Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 > Note that with orbitting satellites you NEED additional overhead due to doppler shifting.
 With geostationary satellites you can push close to the minimum thanks to the signal not experiencing doppler shifting.

-### No/cut up image output with severe viterbi spikes when decoding signals with FEC
+### No/cut up image output with spikes on the vitterbi when decoding signals with FEC

 ![A screenshot of SatDump showing this usse](../../assets/images/Radio/Viterbi-spikes.png) *You can see the spikes on the viterbi, on a video you'd see `NOSYNC` constantly popping up*